devblogdev/devblog-backend-postgres/README.md

 ## Services
 ### Email Service
-To test the email service in development, go to config/environments/development.rb, comment out the code for "production code" found at the end of the file, and uncomment the code for "Configuration if using personal email account" in the same file.
+To test the email service in development, go to `config/environments/development.rb`, comment out the code for "production code" found at the end of the file, and uncomment the code for "Configuration if using personal email account" in the same file.
 Add your email service username and password using environment variables in the uncommented code (preferrably use your gmail account username and password).

 If you have a SendGrid account with an API key, you can leave the production code from above and use your SendGrid API key instead.
 Note that you'll need to have a domain in SendGrid, which you'll add to the "domain" key in the code.

 This [post](https://dev.to/morinoko/sending-emails-in-rails-with-action-mailer-and-gmail-35g4) contains a full tutorial on how to setup emails on Rails and how to test sending emails and prevewing your emails right from Rails.

 ### Background Workers
 To run the background workers in development, you'll need to have Redis and Sidekiq installed.
 A background worker performs scheduled operations (background jobs) for immediate execution or for later execution.
-The Redis database stores the data for the job to be executed, while SideKiq performs the scheduled job.
+The Redis database stores the data for the job to be executed, while SideKiq executes the scheduled job.

-You'll then need to start the Redis server first, then the SideKiq worker, on two different terminals from the Rails project.
+You'll then need to start the Redis server first, then the SideKiq worker, on two different terminals from this project:

 Starting Redis:
 ```